Codedwells/yoghurt-production-system/client/remaining.md

 ## 1. Batch Creation and Production
 ### 1.1.
 Production Planner
-- [ ] **AI-powered scheduling tool integration**: The user flow requires batch scheduling to consider resource availability using an AI-powered tool.
-No evidence of AI scheduling logic exists.
+- [x] **AI-powered scheduling tool integration**: Batch scheduling now uses an AI-powered tool (Gemini AI integration) to suggest optimal production schedules during batch creation.
 - [ ] **Ability to create new recipes from batch creation flow**: While recipes can be created, seamless creation from the batch formation module is not confirmed.

 ### 1.2.
 Production Line Operator